retrogradeorbit/bouncr/README.md

 ![Sinusoidal Driving Force](https://upload.wikimedia.org/wikipedia/commons/thumb/7/77/Mplwp_resonance_zeta_envelope.svg/600px-Mplwp_resonance_zeta_envelope.svg.png)

-If I could measure the bounce frequency of chair + bub, then I could drive an oscillator at that frequency and that should make the chair bounce.
+If I could measure the bounce frequency of the chair + bub agregate, then I could drive an oscillator at that frequency and that should make the chair bounce.

+To measure the resonant frequency I would need an accelerometer.
+And then I could drive oscillations with some kind of electromagnetic transducer.

 Because it would be driven at the ideal frequency, I shouldn't need to push against anything.
 All I would need is a reaction mass attached to